Tips for Growing a Cut Flower Garden

 Planning an urban cut flower garden

 The biggest thing to remember when planning your garden is that flowers need plenty of sun and rich, well-drained soil.
 Once you have taken that into consideration, the planning is easy.
 I actually didn’t do much in way of planning for my first cut garden.
-I just dove right in and chose bulbs and seeds that I found at my local greenhouse (and Walmart…yep it’s true).
+I just dove right in and chose bulbs, tubers and packets of seeds that I found at my local nursery (and Walmart…yep it’s true).
 But I was SO happy with my garden this summer, even though some things didn’t grow quite the way I liked, and some of the flowers I didn’t really love, it was all such a great learning experience.
 And I’m super excited to be planning my cut flower garden for this upcoming season.
 I learned a lot last summer, so I can’t wait to implement a few new things.

-What to consider when planning a cut flower garden
+What to consider when planning a cut flower garden:

 The biggest thing to consider is the amount of sunshine your garden receives over the growing season.
 If you don’t get a lot of daytime sun, then you don’t want to plant flowers that require a lot of light.
 All you have to do is make sure you’re purchasing seeds and bulbs that match the sunshine in your yard…there are many options for all different lighting.